Cargo ship

-A cargo ship or freighter is a merchant ship that carries cargo, goods, and materials from one port to another.
-Thousands of cargo carriers ply the world's seas and oceans each year, handling the bulk of international trade.
-Cargo ships are usually specially designed for the task, often being equipped with cranes and other mechanisms to load and unload, and come in all sizes.
-Today, they are almost always built of welded steel, and with some exceptions generally have a life expectancy of 25 to 30 years before being scrapped.
+A cargo ship or freighter is a merchant vessel designed to transport goods, commodities, and materials across seas and oceans.
+These ships form the backbone of international trade, carrying the majority of global freight by volume.
+Cargo ships vary widely in size and configuration, ranging from small coastal vessels to massive ocean-going carriers, and are typically specialized for particular types of cargo, such as containers, bulk goods, or liquids.
+Modern cargo ships are constructed from welded steel and equipped with loading mechanisms such as cranes or gantries.
+With a typical service life of 25 to 30 years, they operate under complex logistical networks and international regulations, playing a critical role in the global economy and maritime infrastructure.

 Definitions

 The words cargo and freight have become interchangeable in casual usage.
 Technically, "cargo" refers to the goods carried aboard the ship for hire, while "freight" refers to the act of carrying of such cargo, but the terms have been used interchangeably for centuries.

 Generally, the modern ocean shipping business is divided into two classes: